doonfrs/transfer-cyberpanel-server/README.md

     ```bash
     ./migrate.sh
     ```
+2. Run the migration in verbose mode ( take care that the passwords will be in the bash history )
+    ```bash
+    ./migrate.sh -v
+    ```

-2. If `config.ini` is not found, the script will prompt you to create it based on the provided template.
+3. If `config.ini` is not found, the script will prompt you to create it based on the provided template.

-3. **Confirmation Prompt**: You will be prompted to confirm migration.
+4. **Confirmation Prompt**: You will be prompted to confirm migration.
 Type `yes` to continue or any other input to abort.

-4. **Individual Scripts**: Each script can also be run independently for specific migrations:
+5. **Individual Scripts**: Each script can also be run independently for specific migrations:
     ```bash
+    /usr/local/lsws/lsphp81/bin/php migrate-scripts/01-migrate-websites.php
+    ```
+    run in verbose mode
+    ```bash
-    php migrate-scripts/01-migrate-websites.php
+    /usr/local/lsws/lsphp81/bin/php migrate-scripts/01-migrate-websites.php -v
     ```
 ## Scripts Overview

 1. **00-migrate-info.php**: Provides an overview of the migration process, ensuring all required configurations are in place.